How Students Can Use AI to Summarize Notes Without Cheating (2026 Guide)

 Fact-checking AI output Trusting AI blindly without verifying

-Best Free AI Tools for Creating Quick Summaries
+Best Free and Freemium AI Tools for Creating Quick Summaries

 • Great for conversational summaries.